 With the holidays behind us and a fresh year ahead, it’s nearly time for the kids to tie up their laces, pop on their backpacks and head back to school.
-And getting them prepped with some simple back to school items from your local Stockland centre is a great way to make sure they start the year strong.
+And getting them prepped with some simple back to school items from Stockland Green Hills is a great way to make sure they start the year strong.
 Not to mention give you some peace of mind amidst the uniform fittings, reading list, and lunchbox prep!

 According to Marianne, while many little ones start their preschool year with a fully prepped backpack including all the essentials like sunscreen, glasses, a water bottle, and change of clothes, as the year goes on these bits and pieces tend to grow legs and disappear.

 “To help their belongings return home with your children, make sure each item is labelled clearly with their name.
 This includes any spare clothes in their backpacks,” Marianne says.
 “It’s also a great idea to attach a laminated picture list to their backpack of the items your child needs to make sure they bring home each day.”